bird icon for twitter bird icon for twitter

 March 29, 2024

-always look with trepidation upon new books about drugs, even when the title suggests that the author is firmly on the right side of this issue, politically speaking.
+I always look with trepidation upon new books about drugs, even when the title suggests that the author is firmly on the right side of this issue, politically speaking.
 For I have yet to find a book on this topic by a westerner that convinces me that the author is completely free of the drug-war prejudices in which he or she has been indoctrinated since birth.
 And so it was that I clicked the "read now" button on the new Everand title by Gabrielle Bellot with a wary index finger.
 Its title sounded promising enough: "My Year of Psychedelics: Lessons on Better Living"1.
 And yet I knew from experience that the book was likely to promulgate at least one Drug War lie in spite of the best intentions of its creator.
-So I prepared myself for the moral equivalent of hearing Fu Manchu's fingernails scrape across a bone-dry blackboard, so hypersensitive am I to the seemingly endless choplogic inspired by the idiotic war on drugs.
+So I prepared myself for the moral equivalent of hearing Fu Manchu's fingernails scrape across a bone-dry blackboard, so hypersensitive am I to the seemingly endless choplogic inspired by the idiotic War on Drugs.
 In fact, I am Roderick Usher himself on this topic, of whom Poe wrote in a paraphrase of the French poet de Béranger:

 "Son coeur est un luth suspendu; Sitot qu'on le touche il resonne.2"